 Separate Quantum projects

-You may have many projects or teams that use Quantum and wish to separate the Core (maven dependencies, utilities classes, and so on), which should be shared by many projects and teams, from the actual test code (locators, pages, scenarios, tests, configurations, as so on).
+You may have many projects or teams that use Quantum and want to separate the Core (maven dependencies, utilities classes, and so on), which should be shared by many projects and teams, from the actual test code (locators, pages, scenarios, tests, configurations, as so on).
 Keeping the core and the test code separate helps create a global library that is easier to maintain.
 It also helps manage Maven dependency versions when upgrades occur to the Quantum Project.
 This library can then be inherited by any other projects down the line.
-This article refers to the "library" project as the Parent and the actual "test code" project as the Child.
+In this article, the "library" project is referred to as the Parent and the actual "test code" project as the Child.

 <?xml version="1.0" encoding="UTF-8"?>